Updated for 2019

 Stencil tries to get around this by enabling you to toggle your stored logos on and off, but falls short of creating a space for the various brands that you care for.
 The others just don’t bother.

-In comparison, RelayThat lets you create unlimited projects, whereupon you can store your logos, preset colours and even fonts.
+In comparison, RelayThat lets you create unlimited projects, whereupon you can store your logos, preset colours and even fonts (check out their awesome font pairs!
+It is a lifesaver for the design noob in me).
 That helps you support a standard brand identity for the various brands you manage.

 With Canva, you get this option with the Canva for Work plan, which goes at $12.95/month for each individual team member.
-RelayThat however, starts at a much pricier $97/month for each person, but adds the ability to create unlimited design options.
+RelayThat however, starts at a much pricier $25/month for each person, but adds the ability to create unlimited design options for five projects.

-Currently, RelayThat has two thousand odd layouts, which I heard will be increased.
+Currently, RelayThat has 2000+ Smart Layouts, which I heard will be increased.
 This would make RelayThat helpful for those looking to do Google and Facebook Ads images, among other things.

 So, should you get RelayThat?